Back to blog

 Mobile Proxies

-These are residential proxies sourced from mobile devices.
+These are mobile residential proxies sourced from mobile devices.
 Mobile proxies are usually even less prone to getting banned and are considered more legitimate.

 They may also be used for data gathering whenever a mobile device may be shown different information.
 Other than the device, they are functionally no different from regular residential proxies.